-As PJM and PJM Member Transmission Owners (TOs) expand their Energy Management System (EMS) capabilities and their model sizes, the models utilize more and more realtime EMS data to improve the accuracy of their solutions.
+As PJM and PJM Member Transmission Owners (TOs) expand their Energy Management System (EMS) capabilities and their model sizes, the models utilize more and more real-time EMS data to improve the accuracy of their solutions.
 The EMS data may be supplied from internal RTUs or via ICCP links with PJM and/or neighboring entities.
 And while these expanded models provide better situational awareness, increase redundancy of monitoring across borders, and provide an overall enhancement to reliability when working properly, they can also lead to an increase risk of failure if these external/additional data sources fail.
 To help mitigate these risks, the following guidelines have been developed based on the best practices and lessons learned from the industry.

-- 1. Call out Procedures - a.
+1. Call out Procedures

+- a.
 System Operators are typically the first to identify when a Real Time Assessment is in a failed or degraded state.
 However, engineers and other support staff may be required to correct the issue.
-Procedures should be developed to ensure an expedited call out process exists, and the engineers and other support staff are trained in the proper response, including awareness and utilization of the subsequent items in this guideline. - 2.
+Procedures should be developed to ensure an expedited call out process exists, and the engineers and other support staff are trained in the proper response, including awareness and utilization of the subsequent items in this quideline. - 2.
 Notification of planned/unplanned RTU and ICCP Datalink outages - a.
 Section 3.8.1 of this manual should be followed to ensure awareness of planned outages by all potentially impacted parties. - b.
 Section 3.8.2 of this manual should be followed to ensure awareness of unplanned or emergency outages.
 Any unplanned outage(s) need to be promptly communicated to PJM Control Room for awareness and then dissemination to other potentially impacted parties by the PJM dispatchers. - 3.
 Alarming Alarms should be enabled and configured to help identify the conditions listed below.
 In addition, the alarms should be prioritized appropriately to allow for dispatchers and support staff to quickly recognize the events impacting the Real Time Assessment. - a.
 Loss of any direct ICCP datalink with PJM or another entity - b.
 Loss of any indirect ICCP datalink with other entities - i If a PJM Member TO is utilizing the direct ICCP link it has with PJM to receive another entity's real-time EMS data, PJM can provide an indication that shows the entity's ICCP link up/down status via ICCP.
 This indication can then be utilized to drive alarming in the PJM Member TO's Control Room.
-PJM Member
+PJM Member c.
+Violation of reasonability limits i Reasonability limits should be created for all data points (MW, MVAR, KV, AMP, etc.) that are used by the entity's Real-Time Assessment.
+This will help quickly identify any extremely erroneous RTU values that could cause state estimator to immediately fail.
+Consideration to the reasonability alarm limits should be given to the voltage class and measurement type when setting thresholds for alarming.
+For example, the reasonability limit for a 765 kV facility should be set differently than the reasonability limit for a 115 kV facility.

-TOs can contact PJM Telemetry Support Group to request the ICCP link up/down status for any entity's ICCP data they are using for their Real-Time Assessment.
+- TOs can contact PJM Telemetry Support Group to request the ICCP link up/down status for any entity's ICCP data they are using for their Real-Time Assessment. - ii Example: TO A is receiving TO B's real-time EMS data via the direct ICCP link with PJM.
+PJM can provide a data point via ICCP to TO A that shows TO B's ICCP link up/down status with PJM.